JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 The downside is that you can't see where any traffic is going: the addresses that you can read are the BSSIDs of the devices and the access points, not the IP destinations.
-This is a real limitation for monitoring the performance applications. though it is probably possible to fingerprint out certain applications, and do a certain amount with timing and flows alone.
+This is a real limitation for monitoring application performance, though it is probably possible to fingerprint out certain applications, and do a certain amount with timing and flows alone.
 There is also sometimes a _lot_ of internal traffic,